 For older borrowers, those aged 55 and over it might also be possible to make overpayments or to ask the lender to extend the term.
 However, it is likely that these older borrowers will have a shorter outstanding mortgage term and so the opportunities to solve the interest only problem are reduced.

 For these same older borrowers, an alternative solution might be available if overpaying or extending the mortgage term is not possible.
 It might be that a lifetime mortgage is available, the amount of which will depend upon the ages of the borrower(s), the property valuation and the mortgage debt.
-The following advances might be available:-
+The following advances might be available:

-|Age of the only or younger borrower – 55 = 24% of the property value.|
+-Age of the only or younger borrower – 55 = 24% of the property value.

-|Age of the only or younger borrower – 60 = 31% of the property value.|
+-Age of the only or younger borrower – 60 = 31% of the property value.

-|Age of the only or younger borrower – 65 = 37% of the property value.|
+-Age of the only or younger borrower – 65 = 37% of the property value.

 A lifetime mortgage is a type of equity release arrangement and when setting up such plans there are normally three options regarding payments.
-These are:-
+These are:

-- Interest Roll-up – no payments are required, and the interest being charged by the lender will be added to the debt which will increase.
+-Interest Roll-up – no payments are required, and the interest being charged by the lender will be added to the debt which will increase.

-- Payments of interest are made on a contractual basis in exactly the same way as other mortgages.
+-Payments of interest are made on a contractual basis in exactly the same way as other mortgages.
 In this instance, an application would be underwritten by assessing a borrower’s income both now and in retirement.

-- Payments of interest are made on an elective or voluntary basis.
+-Payments of interest are made on an elective or voluntary basis.
 In this instance, borrowers undertake to pay some or all of the interest arising but unlike 2 above there is no contractual obligation to do so.
 Because of this, there is no proof of income required and borrowers could, later on, elect to make no payments at all if their circumstances change.

 Lifetime Mortgage Advice

 If all or part of the mortgage is on an interest-only basis and you are unsure about how the capital will be cleared it is important to act and, if appropriate, to take advice.
 If a lifetime mortgage might be a solution, then speak to a qualified equity release advisor who is a member of the Equity Release Council.
 Members follow a code of conduct and will usually offer a whole of market service and so can research the market to obtain the best available terms.
-The amount raised is then used to clear the current interest-only mortgage and further funds might also be available if required.
+The amount raised is then used to clear the current interest only mortgage and further funds might also be available if required.

 All of the plans available through an Equity Release Council member will have four safeguards.
-These are:-
+These are:

-- A no negative equity guarantee – even if interest is rolled-up as set out earlier, the debt, charges and accrued interest will never exceed the value of the property when it is sold under the terms of the lifetime mortgage.
+Even if interest is rolled-up as set out earlier, the debt, charges and accrued interest will never exceed the value of the property when it is sold under the terms of the lifetime mortgage.

-- A right to reside – all lifetime mortgage borrowers are guaranteed that they can remain in the property for the rest of their lives.
+All lifetime mortgage borrowers are guaranteed that they can remain in the property for the rest of their lives.

-- The right to move house – many older borrowers might wish to downsize in later life and all plans from Equity Release Councilmember lenders include this option.
+Many older borrowers might wish to downsize in later life and all plans from Equity Release Councilmember lenders include this option.

-- Separate legal representation – all lenders offering Equity Release Council approved plans insist that borrowers take legal advice from a firm other than the firm who will act on behalf of the lender.
+All lenders offering Equity Release Council approved plans insist that borrowers take legal advice from a firm other than the firm who will act on behalf of the lender.